 The Cazenovia convention was organized by Gerrit Smith in his capacity as president of the New York State Vigilance Committee.
-On August 21, proceedings were held at the Congregational Free Church on Lincklaen Street.
+Frederick Douglass chaired the proceedings.
+On August 21, the convention began at the Congregational Free Church on Lincklaen Street.
 (Earlier, in 1835 and 1836, the Rev. John Ingersoll, father of freethought orator Robert Green Ingersoll and himself an ardent abolitionist, preached at this church.
 At the time the church was led by the abolitionist preacher Luther Myrick, who, also in 1835, donated a burial plot to the impoverished Rev. Ingersoll when his wife died in Cazenovia.)

 The building could not accommodate all desiring to attend, so on August 22, proceedings were moved to an apple orchard owned by Grace Wilson, a member of the Cazenovia Ladies Antislavery Society.
 Some 2,000 persons attended the convention’s second day—the same number of people as resided in Cazenovia at the time.
 The crowd was not altogether welcome in the relatively conservative community.